 - Regular grooming sessions

-- Training and socialization activities
+- Training and socialisation activities

 - Providing a nutritious diet